ashokslsk/UnityBallShooter/README.md

 Writing 3D game.

-Scene is a collection object, Which we can use to express the game or unity application.
+Scene is a collection of object, Which we can use to express the game or unity application.

 Right click in the Assets -> And create a new scene called Main.